MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Evaluation metrics

 where $\mathcal{K}$ represents the set of all distinct events, and the index $k$ corresponds to the $k$-th specific event.

-\textbf{Local CI:} The local CI is computed by averaging CI scores across multiple events for each instance, and was proposed by~\citet{tjandra_hierarchical_2021}.
-This metric evaluates the model's ability to discriminate between multiple events within a single instance.
-It is defined as~\citep{tjandra_hierarchical_2021}:
+\textbf{Local C-index:} The local C-index is computed by averaging C-index scores across multiple events for each instance, and was proposed by~\citet{tjandra_hierarchical_2021}.
+This metric evaluates local consistency, \ie how well does the model discriminate events \emph{within} an individual.
+It is defined as:

 where $\mathcal{K}^{(i)}$ represents the set of all $K$ different events for instance $i$, and $\eta_{k1}$ and $\eta_{k2}$ denote the risk scores associated with the two events, respectively.